Patricia Fernandez (actress)

-Patricia Isabel Medina Fernandez (born November 5, 1985, in Pasig, Philippines) is a Filipino TV host, actress, model, and beauty pageant winner.
+Patricia Isabel "Pat" Medina Fernandez-Garcia (born November 5, 1985, in Pasig) is a Filipino actress, TV host, model, and beauty pageant titleholder.
 She was crowned Binibining Pilipinas International at the Araneta Coliseum on March 8, 2008 in Quezon City.

 Pageantry

 Mutya ng Pilipinas

 Having won Mutya ng Lungsod Quezon Turismo 2006, Fernandez represented Quezon City in Mutya ng Pilipinas, where she won First Runner-Up.

 Binibining Pilipinas

-The 2008 edition of the Binibining Pilipinas Beauty Pageant was held March 8 of that year in the Araneta Coliseum, Quezon City, Philippines.
+The 2008 edition of the Binibining Pilipinas beauty pageant was held on March 8 in the Araneta Coliseum, Quezon City, Philippines.
 Fernandez captured the title, Binibining Pilipinas International, and earned the right to represent the Philippines in the Miss International Pageant later that year.

 She also received the Miss Natasha special award and appeared on the Natasha Catalog.
 The 2008 edition of the Philippines national beauty pageant encountered much controversy due to the question and answer portion of the Binibining Pilipinas World winner, Janina San Miguel.
 Fernandez was succeeded by Melody Gersbach, who won the Binibining Pilipinas International title on March 7, 2009.